Gan-Tu/classwork/cs61b-projects/image_rescaler/README.md

 This image rescaler uses [seam carving](http://www.wikiwand.com/en/Seam_carving) technique to do content-aware rescaling of image.
 You can also learn more about it through this [video](https://www.youtube.com/watch?v=6NcIJXTlugc).

 ## How To Use It? ##
-To use it, use the following format:
+To use it, type the instruction according to the following format below in your terminal.
 ```
 java -jar image_rescaler.jar [image filename] [num rows to remove] [num columns to remove]
 ```